edwardcallahan/conductr-ansible/README.md

 # Ansible Plays for Typesafe ConductR

-These plays and playbooks provision [Typesafe ConductR](https://conductr.typesafe.com) cluster nodes with [Ansible](http://www.ansible.com).
+These plays and playbooks provision [Typesafe ConductR](https://conductr.typesafe.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).

+Use create-network-ec2.yml to setup a new VPC and create your cluster in the new VPC.
+You only need to provide your access keys and what region to execute in.
+The playbook outputs a vars file for use with the build-cluster-ec.yml.

-The playbook build-cluster-ec2.yml launches three instances, each in a different availibility zone.
-Conductr is installed on the instances and configured to form a cluster.
+The playbook build-cluster-ec2.yml launches three instances across two availability zones.
+ConductR is installed on all instances and configured to form a cluster.
 The nodes are registered with a load balancer.
+This playbook can be used with new or existing VPCs.

 ## Prerequisites

-You'll need a few items in order to use these plays.
+You'll need the following in order to use these playbooks.

 * Access Keys and Secrets for an AWS Account with permissions to admin EC2.
 * Ansible installed on a controller host.
-The faster the controller host's connection to AWS, the faster nodes will launch.
+The faster the controller host's connection to the choosen EC2 region, the faster nodes will launch.
 Ssh access to a small to medium instance in the same AWS region as your cluster works well.
 See Ansible Setup below for further details.
-* An AWS Key Pair (PEM file) downloaded to the controller host.
+* An AWS Key Pair (PEM file) downloaded to the Ansible controller host.
-* A copy of the ConductR deb installation package.
+* A copy of the ConductR deb installation package on the Ansible controller host.
 * A copy of this GitHub repo on the Ansible controller host.
+* Ability to accept Oracle's Java License.

 ## Setup

-ConductR is not provided by this repository.
+ConductR is **not** provided by this repository.
 [Contact Typesafe](http://www.typesafe.com/company/contact) to start your ConductR trial.

 Copy the ConductR deb installation package into the `conductr/files` folder in your local copy of this repo.
 The installation package will be uploaded from this folder by the ConductR play to each of the EC2 instances for installation.

-Log into the AWS Console and select or generate a key pair.
-We'll need both the path to a local copy of the PEM file and the key pair name use in console to recored in our vars file.
+Log into the AWS Console and select or generate a key pair in the region you intend to use.
+You'll need both the path to a local copy of the PEM file and the key pair name use in console to record in our vars file.

-Create the VPC subnets, security groups and load balancer as described in [Install-EC2](http://conductr.typesafe.com/intro/Install-EC2.html).
-Specify the keypair, load balancer, security-group and subnet names in the `vars/vars.yml`.
-Or wait for the next playbook to do this for you.

-Populate `vars/vars.yml` with the names of your keypair, load balancer, security group and subnets.

 ## Running the Plays